cncf-tags/container-device-interface/SPEC.md

               "key": "value"
             },

-            // Same as the below containerSpec field.
+            // Same as the below containerEdits field.
             // This field should only be applied to the Container's OCI spec
             // if that specific device is requested.
             "containerEdits": { ... }